OsiPog/OsiPog/README.md

 I consider myself pretty decent at writing clean Python code.
 I've mastered the pep8 standard.
 A Python-library I know very well would be Pygame but that's about it already.
 Even though I don't know many libraries in and out, I am very good at getting used to new environments.
 So I used libraries like OpenCV, Selenium or Tkinter in my projects before.
 I know some C++ basics but I wouldn't say I'm particularly good at it.

 I've tried learning Rust before though the progress is pretty slow it's very different from Python due to it's low level nature.
 I'm also actively learning Javascript and Web-development technologies in general.
-Because the web is the future and I want to be part of it!